UsabilityDynamics/lib-messages/readme.md

 ## Objectives
 - Allow a standard way of pushing messages to WordPress sites over XML-RPC.
 - Allow for basic Acknowledgement, Acceptance and Rejection of messages.
+- Display Critical notifications that may be affecting service availability in the administrative toolbar.
+- Deliver non-administrative messages to website users who choose to subscribe to a particular topic of interest.

 ## Basic Message Manipluation
 ```php